Skip to content

 • tpi_outer_radius (int, default: 100 ) –

-The outer radius of the annulus kernel for the tpi calculation in m.
+Outer radius for TPI calculation in meters.
 Defaults to 100m.

 • tpi_inner_radius (int, default: 0 ) –